TounSec/Le-Monde-du-Flipper-Zero/content/post/art-1/index.en.md

 With its infrared device control function, *Flipper Zero* allows you to take control of many commonly used electronic devices, such as televisions, air conditioners, etc. You can create custom commands and perform actions remotely.

-You can use this feature, for example, to program and emulate different infrared remote controls.
-This allows specific commands and actions to be simulated on infrared-controlled devices.
-This emulation allows you to test the security of infrared controlled systems.
+You can use this feature, for instance, to program and emulate various infrared remote controls.
+This emulation allows specific commands and actions to be simulated on infrared-controlled devices, facilitating security testing of such systems.
 </br>

 ## 🗝️ BadUSB